 What Is the Origin of the Earth's Magnetic Field?

-There are different theories about the origin of the Earth's magnetic field but none of them is definitive.
-However, the theory that is best accepted is that of the generation of the magnetic field by the dynamo effect.
+There are different theories about the Earth's magnetic field's origin, but none is definitive.
+However, the best-accepted view is that of the magnetic field generation by the dynamo effect.

 The core of the Earth is made up of metallic materials in a liquid state (in particular, liquid iron and nickel) that undergo convective movements.

-The early earth's magnetic field would originate from the sea of magma that is believed to have enveloped the planet.
-Because this magma would be subjected to very high temperature and pressure, it could generate enough electrical conductivity to generate the dynamo effect as a result of the movement of electrically charged particles.
+The early earth's magnetic field would originate many million years ago from the sea of magma that is believed to have enveloped the planet.
+Because this magma would be subjected to very high temperatures and pressure, it could generate enough electrical conductivity to generate the dynamo effect due to the movement of electrically charged particles.

 What Are the Three Parts of the Earth's Magnetic Field?

-- The nuclear field is the one that is produced inside the Earth.
-This field changes relatively slowly and originates in the outer core by systems of electrical currents.
+The nuclear field is the one that is produced inside the Earth.
+This field changes relatively slowly and originates in the outer core through systems of electrical currents.
 Their contribution to the total field is greater than 94%.

-- The external or atmospheric field and the internal induced field.
-The first is generated by electric currents produced in the Earth's atmosphere by interaction of the magnetic field with the solar wind and the second by a field induced in the crust and mantle by the same currents.
+The external or atmospheric field and the internal induced field.
+The first is generated by electric currents produced in the Earth's atmosphere by the interaction of the magnetic field with the solar wind, and the second by a field induced in the crust and mantle by the same currents.

 What Is the Earth's Magnetic Field Like?

-The Earth behaves like a giant magnet and has magnetic poles, which do not coincide with the geographic poles.
+The Earth behaves like a giant magnet with magnetic poles that do not coincide with the geographic poles.

-By definition, a magnetic pole is a point where the geomagnetic field generated by a magnetic dipole placed in the outer core of the earth has a direction that coincides with the axis of the dipole, that is, vertical.
+By definition, a magnetic pole is a point where the geomagnetic field generated by a magnetic dipole placed in the earth's outer core has a direction that coincides with the axis of the dipole, that is, vertical.

 However, the nomenclature that defines the north and south magnetic poles is just a convention.
 The Earth's magnetic north and south poles have been named in association with the geographic one.
 However, the geographic axis and the magnetic axis do not coincide.

-While the geographic poles are fixed, the magnetic ones are subject to a continuous, slow, non-constant and different displacement for each one of them.
+While the geographic poles are fixed, the magnetic ones are subject to a continuous, slow, non-constant, and different displacement for each of them.